hover-stop/hardware/README.md

 *   **`cli_new_part.py`**: This script automates the creation of new part directories.
 It generates a unique random 5-digit part number, creates the correspondingly named folder, and populates it with a basic `metadata.yaml` file after prompting the user for necessary information.
 *   **`cli_make_bom.py`**: This script scans all part `metadata.yaml` files to generate a comprehensive Bill of Materials (`BOM.md`) in the project root.
 The `BOM.md` includes a table of all parts and a hierarchical Part Assembly Tree.
+*   **`cli_validate_metadata.py`**: This script validates all `metadata.yaml` files against a defined schema to ensure consistency and correctness.
+It checks for required fields, data types, and specific allowed values.

 For detailed instructions on setting up the Python environment for these scripts and their usage, please refer to the `utils/README.md` file.